celsowhite/_s/README.md

 Developer Note
 ===

 Ongoing additions to _s starter theme for my personal setup.
 Includes gulp.
-Within gulp it parsing the scss file, autoprefixing, minifying css and injecting css through browsersync.
+Within gulp it is parsing the scss file, autoprefixing, renaming and minifying the css file.

-Within the theme is fontawesome and other useful jquery plugins to get started.
+Within the theme is fontawesome, flexslider and some other useful scripts and plugins I typically use on projects.

-This will keep growing!
+This will keep evolving!

 Installation
 ===